Free Consultation | 813.929.7300

 Different Categories of Visitors

 If you are an invitee or a licensee and are injured due to dangerous property conditions, you should be entitled to compensation.
-However, if you are a trespasser, meaning you were unlawfully on a given property, the property owner is not responsible for the injuries you sustained and you most likely will not be entitled to financial compensation.
+However, if you are a trespasser (meaning you were unlawfully on the property), the property owner is not responsible for your injuries.
+In most cases, you will not be entitled to financial compensation.

 Proving a Premises Liability Claim